leftstick/splash-screen/README.md

 # splash-screen ![](http://img.shields.io/badge/bower_module-v2.1.0-green.svg) #
 =============

-A splash screen is required from end-user's perspective while using SPA based application, cause that static resources usually concatenated into only one file in production release which might cost few seconds.
-A splash screen is better to describe the application is alive than just blank.
+A splash screen is required from end-user's perspective while developing SPA based application, cause that static resources usually concatenated into only one file in production release which might cost few seconds in loading phase.

+A splash screen is great to be loaded parallel with the application part.
+Once the application part loaded, `destroy` `splash-screen` and display the application.

+It is already used in http://www.hfworks.cn

 ## Install ##